-- 1-2 cups Dairy Gold Buttermilk
+- 1-2 cups Dairy Gold Buttermilk or other buttermilk

 *Read complete post before the recipe to get a better understanding of how and why you do what you need to do.

-- Heat to 100F, or until it’s slightly hotter than warm.
+Pour 1 gallon of milk into a large heavy bottom pot and heat it to 100F.
+It should feel slightly hotter than warm.
 (Do not make it hot, or it will kill the buttermilk culture.)
 Remove from heat.

-- Cover with lid and allow to sit at room temperature, undisturbed for 12-24 hours depending on how warm it is.
-If room temperature is below 70, place pot of warm milk in the oven with just the light on (NO heat).
+Cover with lid and allow to sit at room temperature, undisturbed for 12-24 hours depending on how warm it is.
+If the room temperature is below 70, place pot of warm milk in the oven with just the light on (NO heat).

-- Buttermilk is ready, when it’s thick and you’re able to ‘cut’ it with a spoon, that means when taking a spoonful of buttermilk, it doesn’t run like milk, but holds it’s shape.
+Buttermilk is ready when it’s thick and you’re able to ‘cut’ it with a spoon, that means when taking a spoonful of buttermilk, it doesn’t run like milk but holds its shape.
 (When in doubt, leave it for full 24 hours.)

-- Cut the buttermilk into 1 inch squares with a long knife.
+Cut the buttermilk into 1-inch squares with a long knife.

-- Insert a thermometer into one of the curds and start heating over very low heat.
-It will take about 15 minutes to reach to 120F.
-This is what it will look like when it’s heated to 130F.
+Insert a thermometer into one of the curds and start heating over very low heat.
+It will take about 15 minutes to reach to 120°F. This is what it will look like when it’s heated to 130°F.

-- Make sure the thermometer is inserted into the curd, not the whey.
+Make sure the thermometer is inserted into the curd, not the whey.
 Whey around the curds might even start boiling because it’s of less density than the curds.
-When temperature inside the curd reaches 100F, give a gentle stir with a large spoon and bring the hot curd from the bottom to the top.
-It only needs to be heated another 30F-40F degrees before you will need to drain it.
+When temperature inside the curd reaches 100°F, give a gentle stir with a large spoon and bring the hot curd from the bottom to the top.
+It only needs to be heated another 30°F-40°F degrees before you will need to drain it.
 You will see both cheese-like chunks and big curd chunks, that’s ok, that’s how it’s supposed to be.

-- Once the temperature inside the curd reaches 130-140, give it another gentle stir, to break up large curd chunks and to distribute the heat evenly.
+Once the temperature inside the curd reaches 130-140, give it another gentle stir, to break up large curd chunks and to distribute the heat evenly.

 To make homemade buttermilk, do not heat like you would to make fresh cheese, but vigorously stir, transfer to a jar and store in the refrigerator.